Syndicode/route-maker.js/README.md

 `prependSlash` boolean, default `true`, adds slash at the begging of path if it is absent

 `assign` object, will call `Object.assign` on route instances to add them provided properties

+`defaults` object, default parameters.
+Works with parameters in prefix.
+If object value is function then it will be called, result will come to url.